-The eye structure is more maintained so it is likely stronger against traumatic injury.
-The risks in Lasik of flap dislocation are eliminated.
-SMILE is performed with the VisuMax femtosecond laser, which is one of the most accurate lasers.
+The structural integrity of the cornea is maintained making it superior against traumatic injury.
+The risk of flap dislocation are eliminated.
+SMILE is performed with the VisuMax femtosecond laser, which is one of the most accurate lasers in the industry.

 3. What is the recovery period like for SMILE?

 Shorter recovery period than LASIK.
 No need for goggles at night during the healing process